-The marine diesel engine or ships main engine is the heart of the ship; responsible for its movement from place A to B. With all major loading and discharge schedule made in advance; any critical damage lead to huge loss of money and time.
+The marine diesel engine or ship’s main engine is the heart of the ship; and it needs maintenance too for smooth operation.
+With all major loading and discharge schedules made in advance; any critical damage leads to a huge loss of money and time.

-With main engine accounting more than 30% of the total machinery cost in the engine room.
-It become more important to keep it in shape from monetary point of view; rather than satisfying ISM, IMO, flag and port state regulations.
-On board ship it is one of the work of the duty engineer; to perform inspection and maintenance of the main engine.
+With the main engine accounting, more than 30% of the total machinery cost in the engine room.
+It becomes more important to keep it in shape from a monetary point of view; rather than satisfying ISM, IMO, flag, and port state regulations.
+Onboard ship, it is one of the works of the duty engineer; to perform inspection and maintenance of the main engine.

 But against our common belief to overhaul complete unit or engine at a time; main engine parts and working parameters of different units are replaced and inspected based on their running time.
 They can be from daily inspection to the one needed after 8000 hours of operation.

-Before we proceed and look into these inspection, checks and maintenance work.
-I would like you to revise the basic concept of an engine like the key parts of marine diesel engine and their function.
+Before we proceed and look into these inspection, checks, and maintenance work.
+I would like you to revise the basic concept of an engine like the key parts of the marine diesel engine and its function.

 Main Engine Checks And Inspection Based On Running Hour’s

-The Engine room management system look after the needs for timely preventive maintenance of the engine component; based on their running hours and past engine performance data.
-The program is installed on a dedicated system and get recent critical data such as past repairs, running hours, engine parameters, repairs overdue / in process / completed.
+The Engine room management system looks after the needs for timely preventive maintenance of the engine component; based on their running hours and past engine performance data.
+The program is installed on a dedicated system and get recent critical data such as past repairs, running hours, engine parameters repair overdue / in process / completed.

-Although final maintenance schedule depends upon a number of factors such as, running hours, spares availability, past repairs, sudden irregularity in engine parameter, past alarms, ships position etc. The main factor which decide whether its needed to check or inspect a part of the system; depends solely on running hours.
+Although the final maintenance schedule depends upon a number of factors such as running hours, spares availability, past repairs, sudden irregularity in engine parameters, past alarms, ship position, etc. The main factor which decides whether it’s needed to check or inspect a part of the system; depends solely on running hours.

 1 ) Daily Checks And Inspection Carried On Ships Main Engine

-One of the best way to optimize engine maintenance is to take call of the running engine parameters.
-It is the duty of the watch keeping officer to take note of engine parameters.
-For ex: sump lube oil level, fuel oil level in settling tank, lube oil pressure; lube oil temperature and jacket water temperature.
+One of the best ways to optimize engine maintenance is to take a call with the running engine parameters.
+It is the duty of the watchkeeping officer to take note of engine parameters.
+For example sump lube oil level, the fuel oil level in a settling tank, lube oil pressure; lube oil temperature, and jacket water temperature.

-Furthermore they also inspects lubrication of fuel rack assembly, lubrication of rocker arm ( if applicable ); air filters and exhaust gas temperature.
-Maintaining proper temperature of inlet and outlet jacket water temperature is important as; it ensures long life of the engine, reduce thermal stress and lower exhaust emissions.
+Furthermore, they also inspect lubrication of fuel rack assembly, lubrication of rocker arm ( if applicable ); air filters, and exhaust gas temperature.
+Maintaining the proper temperature of inlet and outlet jacket water temperature is important as; it ensures the long life of the engine, reduces thermal stress, and lowers exhaust emissions.

-Similarly keeping and eye on lub oil temperature and pressure helps detect any fault in the lube oil system.
-Having a functional lube oil system with good quality oil ensures the durability of the ships main engine.
+Similarly, keeping an eye on lube oil temperature and pressure helps detect any fault in the lube oil system.
+Having a functional lube oil system with good quality oil ensures the durability of the ship’s main engine.

 2 ) Checks Carried Out On Engine After 250 Hrs Of Operation

-After every 250 hours of ships engine operation the lube and fuel oil filters are inspected and cleaned.
-Furthermore the air filters of turbocharger inlet are also cleaned and inspected.
+After every 250 hours of ship’s engine operation, the lube and fuel oil filters are inspected and cleaned.
+Furthermore, the air filters of the turbocharger inlet are also cleaned and inspected.
 The lube oil acts both as a coolant and lubricating medium in the ship’s main engine.
 The oil acts in between the two contact surface forming a protective oil film; that reduce friction and protect against wear and tear.

 Much like that of the lube oil system; fuel oil filters are installed after the settling tank and viscosity regulator.
-These duplex and fine mesh filters are required to replaced by the one on standby and cleaned after each 250 hours of running operation.
-Similarly cleaning of air filters at the turbocharger inlet helps avoid surging of turbocharger.
+These duplex and fine mesh filters are required to replaced by the one on standby and cleaned after every 250 hours of running operation.
+Similarly, cleaning air filters at the turbocharger inlet helps avoid the surging of the turbocharger.

 3 ) Checks & Inspection Carried Out After 1000 Hrs Of Operation

-After running of the engine for more than 1000 hrs its kind of mandatory to perform; crankcase inspection, check and maintain turbocharger oil level and inspect and maintain tappet clearance.
-The other key thing we do as an marine engineer after 1000 hrs of operation is to remove and dismantle fuel injector.
+After running the engine for more than 1000 hrs its kind of mandatory to perform; crankcase inspection, check and maintain turbocharger oil level and inspect and maintain tappet clearance.
+The other key thing we do as a marine engineer after 1000 hrs of operation is to remove and dismantle the fuel injector.

-The fuel injector is dismantled, cleaned, pressure tested and installed again.
-In case there is slight deviation from the injection pressure we adjust the pressure to required pressure.
-In case of a four stroke engine we are also required to measure and maintain proper tappet clearance; between the the valve stem and rocker arm.
+The fuel injector is dismantled, cleaned, pressure tested, and installed again.
+In case there is a slight deviation from the injection pressure we adjust the pressure to the required pressure.
+In the case of a four-stroke engine, we are also required to measure and maintain proper tappet clearance; between the valve stem and rocker arm.

-These tappet clearance allows for positive valve operation at all times; providing sufficient space for thermal expansion.
-A valve that close early or too late will have negative consequences on the engine.
-Thus adjusting tappet clearance after 1000 hrs of operation helps maintain normal operation of marine diesel engine.
+This tappet clearance allows for positive valve operation at all times; providing sufficient space for thermal expansion.
+A valve that closes early or too late will have negative consequences on the engine.
+Thus adjusting tappet clearance after 1000 hrs of operation helps maintain the normal operation of the marine diesel engine.

-Similarly crankcase inspection is done to ensure the condition of bearings; journals, grating and crosshead for signs of cracks or damage.
-Furthermore crankcase is looked for signs of bacterial contamination, metal particles or any foul smell.
+Similarly, crankcase inspection is done to ensure the condition of bearings; journals, grating, and crossheads for signs of cracks or damage.
+Furthermore, the crankcase is looked for signs of bacterial contamination, metal particles, or any foul smell.

 A ) Maintenance And Checks On Fuel Injector

-The fuel injectors which ideally run on heavy oil are taken out of the engine and tested with diesel oil; when its stopped while its still hot.
-Caring checks right after the engine stops ensure the injector shows correct performance.
+The fuel injectors which ideally run on heavy oil are taken out of the engine and tested with diesel oil; when it stopped while it’s still hot.
+Caring checks right after the engine stops to ensure the injector shows correct performance.
 Using the same test while its cold would have flushed the system.

-In majority of case we only need to check for the spray pattern; but in some we also need to verify the injection pressure.
+In the majority of the case we only need to check for the spray pattern, but in some, we also need to verify the injection pressure.
 In case the valves show optimum test results; they should just be cleaned from outside and put back to the system.
-But in case there is any abnormality we need to dismantle, inspect and repair the component as per the manufacturer instruction.
+But in case there is any abnormality we need to dismantle, inspect, and repair the component as per the manufacturer’s instruction.

 B ) Things To Look in Ships Main Engine Crankcase Inspection

-Crankcase inspection is a lot off work that it needs proper clearance and paperwork before proceeding.
-Proper immobilization certificate is to be taken and engines to be stooped.
-Placards to be placed at designated place with “Men At Work” in writing.
-To ensure safety the main starting air valved to be shut and tagged, stop associated pumps, open indicator cocks and engage turning gear.
+Crankcase inspection is a lot of work that it needs proper clearance and paperwork before proceeding.
+A proper immobilization certificate is to be taken and engines to be stooped.
+Placards to be placed at the designated place with “Men At Work” in writing.
+To ensure safety the main starting air valved to be shut and tagged, stop associated pumps, open indicator cocks, and engage in turning gear.

-In most ship it is also required to fill enclosed space checklist prior to taking the enclosed space permit.
-Once the crankcase door is opened and ventilated for quite some time; its required to get in and inspect a few things.
+In most ships, it is also required to fill the enclosed space checklist prior to taking the enclosed space permit.
+Once the crankcase door is opened and ventilated for quite some time; it’s required to get in and inspect a few things.

-Look for any foul smell or sticky wax like substance on the surface to find the microbial degradation of lube oil.
-Checks the cross head, bearings, guides, gratings, pipelines and connecting rod for signs of wear, cracks or damage.
-Also check for the possible oil leaks from stuffing box area.
+Look for any foul smell or sticky wax-like substance on the surface to find the microbial degradation of lube oil.
+Checks the crosshead, bearings, guides, gratings, pipelines, and connecting rod for signs of wear, cracks, or damage.
+Also, check for the possible oil leaks from the stuffing box area.